 DRUGS AND ALCOHOL Introduction We are committed to having a workplace that's free from alcohol and drugs.
 There will be circumstances where you may be taking controlled or prescribed drugs.
 In such instances you need to consider whether they could affect you and you should seek advice from your doctor about potential affects.
 You must tell your manager if there are any potential impacts on your performance.
-Principles Help and support is available to anyone who voluntarily reports a drug or alcohol dependency and anybody needing support should contact Occupational Health and our Human Resources department.
+Principles Help and support is available to anyone who voluntarily reports a drug or alcohol dependency and anybody needing support should contact their manager or Human Resources.
 We take responsibility and accountability for ensuring we are not under the influence of alcohol or illegal drugs whilst working for the company.
-We understand that while the controlled use of prescription drugs is allowed, if we feel that at any time they may impact our ability to carry out our role safely then we will inform our manager or a member of the Occupational Health to decide if we can do our work safely.
+We understand that while the controlled use of prescription drugs is allowed, if we feel that at any time they may impact our ability to carry out our role safely then we will inform our manager.
 We are aware that drug and alcohol tests can be carried out: if required by law; before a job offer; after an incident; if there is a good reason to believe that a person's work is affected by their use of alcohol or drugs; or in our random drug and alcohol testing programme (which is carried out on a continual basis).
 Dilemma I'm taking prescription medication that could affect my ability to work, but I don't want to tell my supervisor because I don't want to reveal my medical condition.
 What should I do?
-You don't have to tell your supervisor/manager the type of medication you're taking or why you're taking it.
-If you think that the medication you are taking could affect your performance, you must let your supervisor/manager know.
-You or your supervisor/manager can then get advice from the Occupational Health team to decide if you can do your work safely and efficiently.
+You don't have to tell your supervisor the type of medication you're taking or why you're taking it but if you think that the medication you are taking could affect your performance you must let your supervisor know.
+Your supervisor can then get advice from Occupational Health to decide if you can do your work safely.
 FAQs If I have a drug or alcohol problem, how can National Gas help?
 We will support you if you have a genuine problem and want help.
-Our Employee Assistance Programme (EAP) can also give employees and managers confidential support and advice on a wide range of issues at any time of the day or night, every day of the year.
+Contact your manager immediately.
+IF you do not wish to tell your manager you can instead tell another manager or HR.
+Our Employee Assistance Programme (EAP) can also give employees and managers confidential support on a range of issues at any time of the day or night, every day of the year.
 What this guidance means to you We aim to maintain a safe, healthy and productive working environment for all employees, customers, contractors and visitors who are involved with our work.
 We have a duty to ensure our work environment is free from alcohol and drugs and that you never work if you are under the influence of alcohol or drugs.
 Policy Section Owner People